ajaen4/ajaen4/README.md

 ## Hi there 👋

+I consider myself to be a generalist.
 I've built a strong balance of technical expertise and people skills through my experience founding a startup, leading cloud engineering teams and consulting in tech.

-**I love working with**
+**I like working with**

 <div display="flex">
   <img src="https://img.shields.io/badge/pulumi-FFAA00.svg?style=for-the-badge&logo=pulumi&logoColor=white" alt="Pulumi"/>